uber/react-vis/docs/scales-and-data.md

 * `get[name]` (optional)
   Type: `function`
-  A accessor function that gets the value to be compute from the data.
+  An accessor function that gets the value to be compute from the data.
 For instance if you were keeping your data as rows like {a: 1, b: 2, c: 3}, you could define an x accessor like `getX: d => d.a`.
 * `[name]Domain` (optional)
   Type: `Array`
   Array of values to visualize from.
 If domain is not passed, it will be calculated from the values which are passed to component.